 How to Reheat

 To reheat this dish, place the sausage and veggies onto a baking sheet in the oven preheated to 350F.
 Bake for 15 minutes or until heated through.
+For a meal on the go, store the leftovers in a microwavable container and microwave for 3-4 minutes or until fully heated through.

 Recipe Variations

-- Italian Sausage Soup
+- Italian Sausage Spinach Soup

-- Sheet Pan Greek Chicken and Veggies
+- Sheet Pan Chicken Pitas

 - Healthy Sheet Pan Chicken Fajitas

-- Sausage Spinach Egg Muffins
+- Turkey Sausage Egg Muffins

 Did you make this recipe?
-Scroll down to leave a rating and review!
+Scroll down to leave a star rating and review!

 Ingredients